Working on my own A-frame we pounded nails

 Upgrades and Preservation

 Over the years there have been many changes and transformations.
 Barnboard was retrieved from a demolition site and added as siding.
 A patio was added at the front, overlooking the lake.
 Al built a writing studio.
 Later a deck replaced the patio, then that deck was extended.
 Plantings on the grounds matured.
 The kitchen had upgrades.
 The garage burned down.
 The house was always an ongoing project.

-Under the guidance and direction of Eurithe Purdy the property will be upgraded to make sure that everything meets current building codes.
-Some improvements will be made to ensure that the property will be user-friendly for writers (for example, the addition of a washer and dryer).
-Some minor damage that has occurred while the building has not been occupied will be repaired (ah, those Prince Edward County squirrels), some things that need attention because of age will be repaired or replaced (the original deck at the back of the house is dangerous for use and needs to be completely replaced) and some things that might create insurance issues will be removed or replaced (removal of oil tank and stove, replaced by energy efficient electric heat).
-All work will be done, in keeping with the Purdy’s legacy, to make the property as low-maintenance as possible.
+Under the guidance and direction of Eurithe Purdy, the property has been upgraded to make sure that everything meets current building codes.
+Improvements continue every year.
+Some are made to ensure that the property will be user-friendly for writers (for example, the addition of a washer and dryer).
+Minor damage that had occurred while the building was not occupied has been repaired (ah, those Prince Edward County squirrels).
+Things that need attention because of age were repaired or replaced (the original deck at the back of the house was completely replaced), and some things that might have created insurance issues were removed or replaced (removal of oil tank and stove, replaced by energy efficient electric heat).
+All work was and is done, in keeping with the Purdy’s legacy, to make the property as low-maintenance as possible.

 Long-term Protection—Heritage Designation

 Al was fascinated by the history of the county, and the country.
 He was a chronicler of local and national history.
 It is fitting that the house become a permanent part of Canadian history.